-A final concern is the potential that the reported R&D investment might not represent a real change in investment but instead might be a form of tax avoidance or evasion.
-This concern is important when interpreting the reported elasticity of R&D investment as real activity and may loom large in the measurement of the effects of R&D investment on productivity.
-In particular, if reported R&D investment contains non-R&D expenses, the effects of R&D on productivity will be biased toward zero.
+A final concern is that the reported R&D investment might not represent a real change in investment, but instead might be a form of tax avoidance, or evasion.
+This concern is important when interpreting the reported elasticity of R&D investment as real activity, and may loom large when measuring the effects of R&D investment on productivity.
 To our knowledge, the current literature is not able to circumvent this problem.

-We address this concern by devising a strategy to test for mis-reporting and to quantify the extent of the evasion response.
-This strategy leverages details of the institutional setting and of our administrative data.
+We address this concern by devising a strategy to test for misreporting, and to quantify the extent of the evasion response.
+This strategy relies on the fine detail of expense reporting in our tax data, and on details of the institutional setting that suggest the most likely channels for relabeling.
 Given that firms must maintain the requirements above for a period of 3 years and that firms often use specialized consulting firms to ensure they satisfy the standards set by the Ministry of Science and Technology, it is unlikely that the bulk of this response will represent tax avoidance.
 In addition, since China relies on a VAT system with third-party reporting, it is hard for companies to report expenses that are not reported by third-party vendors.
 However, firms may be able to misreport non-R&D expenses to qualify for the program.
 The administrative tax data we employ contains detailed information on the breakdown of operating expenses and R&D expenses.
 This allows us to compare whether firms that respond to the InnoCom program change spending in categories that are more likely to be subject to manipulation, such as administrative or clerical services, relative to more tangible categories, such as capital investment.